ffquintella/puppet-dockerapp_adrapi/README.md

 ### Setup Requirements **OPTIONAL**

-This module depends on the dockerapp module
+This module depends on the following modules:

+- dockerapp
+- stdlib
+- concat

 ### Beginning with dockerapp_adrapi